Leading UK water conservation through innovative technology and behaviour change

 Biography

-Dr Benjamin Gardner is recognised internationally as an expert researcher, lecturer and public speaker in the psychology of habitual behaviour.
-He joined Surrey in April 2022.
+Prof Benjamin Gardner is recognised internationally as an expert researcher, lecturer and public speaker in the psychology of habitual behaviour.
 Over 15+ years of behavioural science research, he has published over 180 research papers and book chapters, mostly exploring how the concept of 'habit' can be drawn on to understand and change everyday human behaviours, with especial focus on health behaviours.
 He has given talks and hosted seminars and workshops with academic, practitioner, commercial and public audiences across the UK and Europe, and in Australia, Canada, Singapore, and USA.
-As of December 2024, his work has been cited over 16,000 times, including in more than 200 policy documents.
+As of September 2025, his work has been cited over 18,000 times, including in more than 200 policy documents.

-Dr Gardner is founder and co-Director of the Habit Application and Theory group, and co-Lead of the Sustainability through Behaviour Change research programme at the University of Surrey Institute for Sustainability.
-He is co-Lead of the European Health Psychology Society Habit Special Interest Group.
+Prof Gardner is founder and co-Director of the Habit Application and Theory group, and co-Lead of the European Health Psychology Society Habit Special Interest Group.
 He holds editorial board positions at Health Psychology Review and Social Science & Medicine, and is a Consultant at British Journal of Health Psychology.

 Co-Investigator